lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 A PresentationModel can be passed to the UseCaseOutput as a `struct`, as an `enum` or as simple scalars - whatever is most convenient.
 When a `struct` is used, a good practice is to initialize it by passing it the Entity.

+Data Conversion is performed by the Presenter and the EntityGateway.
+This allows the code in the UseCase to be free of conversion and data validation.

+The separation of the Entities in the UseCase from the PresentationModels used by the Presenter makes sure that the UseCase is decoupled from the Presenter, thus promoting a reduction of shared mutable state.
+This way the form of Entity can change without affecting the outer layers of the system.

+ The UseCase has no direct dependencies - both the EntityGateway and the UseCaseOutput are protocols and are injected (by the Connector).

+When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
+It becomes really hard to tell at a glance which UseCaseOutput methods are used by what events.
+For this reason, it is a good practice to create one UseCaseOutput protocol for each event.
+Your code will be well organized when you place the implementation of each output protocol in its own extension.
+You can place reusable implementations in the general UseCaseOutput extension.

+#### Examples

-Here are some examples of events coming from the Presenter and being processed by the UseCase:
+Here are some examples of events coming from the Presenter and being processed by the UseCase.

+##### Initialization of a Repetitive View

-- Here the UseCase's `eventViewReady()` method accesses contacts from a `ContactManager`, which is provided by the `EntityGateway` .
+Here the UseCase's `eventViewReady()` method accesses contacts from a `ContactManager`, which is provided by the `EntityGateway` .
 It processes and sends each contact to the UseCaseOutput

 ```swift
 var output: ContactListViewReadyUseCaseOutput!